 - Wheel-speed sensors – these sensors are a magnetic pickup that reacts to a cog wheel, either located on the brake rotor or axle/CV axle.
 While they can fail, they can also become clogged with brake dust, rotor dust, or road grime and sometimes need to be cleaned.

 - ABS control module – This unit is a micro-processor, similar to a vehicle’s ECU that receives and directs the signals from the wheel speed sensors.
 Sometimes, this is located within the Body Control Module, the ECU itself, or is a separate unit.

 - ABS fuse

 These components can be either damaged, clogged, or loose.
 As mentioned before, ABS sensors can easily be covered in dirt and other grime, which prevents them from working effectively.
-The normal jostling of your vehicle could loosen wiring connectors, causing them to unplug from your controller or sensors.
-These issues don’t require any new parts purchases, but will need to be solved before your ABS is operational.
+The normal jostling of your vehicle could loosen wiring connectors, causing them to unplug from the controller or sensors.
+These issues don’t require any new parts purchases, but will need to be solved before the system is operational.